 And that’s where Solace’s first product, Equus, came into play.
 Latin for workhorse, Equus leverages Solace’s RC2 to deliver wireless power, complemented with data and capacitive sense, for demanding applications.
 Equus delivers the high-performance characteristics of higher power (more than 200 watts) over large distances (up to approximately 250mm) and has none of the heating problems caused by eddy currents, commonly experienced with other technologies.

 The unique technology offered by Solace Power was something the world needed and this made the company the perfect candidate for EDC’s Connections Program.

 How EDC helped

-After attending trade shows and other industry networking events, Solace Power met EDC and became part of the Connections Program.
+After attending trade shows and other industry networking events, Solace Power met EDC and became part of the EDC Business Connection Program.
 Through that program, the company was introduced to BMW and has since secured a contract with them.

 “It was fantastic,” says Chaulk.
 “We completed the project very successfully, meeting the customer’s objectives, and everyone was delighted.”

 Solace Power valued the credibility it gained from EDC’s confidence in the company.
 “What was evident from the beginning of the relationship was how credible EDC was to its partners,” says Rane Brennan, business development lead at Solace Power.
 “It was obvious to me that BMW took that recommendation seriously.
 We’ve found that it’s much more effective to meet a company when you have a warm introduction, and EDC was able to do that for us.”

 What was evident from the beginning of the relationship was how credible EDC was to its partners.
 It was obvious to me that BMW took that recommendation seriously.
 We’ve found that it’s much more effective to meet a company when you have a warm introduction, and EDC was able to do that for us.